stoeckley/Eat-Static/README.md

 (blend red-square [(= :red) [color :red]] square)

 ;; Now the color has a default value as well as a specific enforcement.
+;; Whenever you use the make- tool on red-square, a red color is automatically ;; supplied due to the default value provided.

 ;; However, you have now turned color into something akin to a "final" field ;; with the validation expression; any other value of color will not pass ;; validation, including in blended "sub-classes."
+This is appropraite here, ;; since anything "derived" from a red-square should probably still be red.
+;; The choice with how to restrict values for parameters thus allows a ;; lot of flexibility for differing scenarios.

 ;; Having default values can be useful for many situations, as you shall see below.
 ```